-I consulted my doctor the first time I decided to quit Paxil, and he instructed me to wean myself off it.
+I consulted my doctor the first time I decided to quit, and he instructed me to wean myself off it.
 I did this in the summer when I knew my life would be as stress-free as possible.
 After my last dosage, I experienced mood swings, irritability, and overwhelming anxiety that was much worse than what I remembered feeling when I decided to go on an SSRI in the first place.
-I felt as if I were broken and was horribly discouraged that-without Paxil-I couldn’t feel the goodness that was in my life.
-Each summer for 4 more years, I tried to go off Paxil and ended up back on it, beating myself up for not being able to love the wonderful life I had.
-What was wrong with me that I couldn’t get off this stuff?
+I felt as if I were broken and was horribly discouraged that-without it-I couldn't feel the goodness that was in my life.
+Each summer for 4 more years, I tried to go off it and ended up back on it, beating myself up for not being able to love the wonderful life I had.
+What was wrong with me that I couldn't get off this stuff?

-I tell you my story, hoping that it might help just one of your reader friends who is struggling or knows someone who is struggling with Paxil withdrawal.
-It took a huge amount of willpower and family support to resist starting Paxil again, especially on days when my emotions were overwhelming me.
+I tell you my story, hoping that it might help just one of your reader friends who is struggling or knows someone who is struggling with withdrawal.
+It took a huge amount of willpower and family support to resist starting up again, especially on days when my emotions were overwhelming me.
 But, it can be done.
 Encourage your readers to be particularly mindful of their nutrition during this time, too.
 That has been an important part in my success.

 I wanted to share this with all of you because I know a lot of people are on antidepressants these days and may not understand why they can't get off of it.

 Should docs prescribe anti-anxiety meds so easily for every stressed out patient that walks through the door?